-Product and technology expenses include personnel and related expenses for software engineering, information technology infrastructure, business intelligence, technical account management, project management, security, product development and share-based compensation.
+Product and technology expenses include personnel and related expenses for software engineering, information technology infrastructure, business intelligence, technical account management, project management, security, product development, globalization efforts, and share-based compensation.
 Product and technology expenses also include indirect hosting and related costs to support our technology, outsourced software, and engineering services.
 Our technology and development expenses exclude any allocation of occupancy expense and depreciation and amortization.

-We expect our technology and development expenses to increase for the foreseeable future as we continue to invest in the development of our technology platform.
+We continue to invest in the development of our technology platform.
 Our technology and development expenses may fluctuate as a percentage of our total revenue from period to period partially due to the timing and extent of our technology and development expenses.